Importing Goods into Canada: How a Customs Broker Can Simplify the Process

 4. Manages Permits and PGA Requirements

-If your goods are regulated by other agencies (e.g., food, cosmetics, vehicles), a broker ensures that proper permits and compliance steps are handled.
+If your goods are regulated by other agencies (e.g., food, cosmetics, vehicles), your broker ensures that proper permits and compliance steps are handled.

 5. Offers Ongoing Support